-What is the best eCommerce platform for selling aftermarket car parts?
+What is the best eCommerce platform for automotive industry?
 How to find the one that meets your needs?
 What is more important – time to market, ease of use, customizability?
 How can you be sure you made a good decision?
 And why don’t you just use Amazon instead?

-Read on to find out how to choose the best platform for your business.
+Read on to find out how to choose the best platform for your business and download our automotive marketing success guide.

 If you don’t want to limit yourself to offering your products on Amazon and eBay (or other marketplaces), you probably want to consider opening up an online storefront of your own.